C1009919253/Talk_Together_TCP/README.md

 # Update Log

+ver 1.0.2.211015_Base: Fix the bug that crashing when communicate with more than two clients...

 ver 1.0.1.211012_Base: Now you can send pictures...

 ver 1.0.0.211010_Base: Talk with each other...

 # Bug now

+The picture cache has something wrong...

-It may crash went communicate with more than two clients.
+[fixed]It may crash went communicate with more than two clients.

 Format is confused...